ArkEcosystemArchive/legacy-docs/peers_nodes.md

 * Vultr [Vultr](http://www.vultr.com)
 * OVH [OVH](http://www.ovh.com)

-For Step by Step instructions on how to set up a ARK relay node, please refer to our article on the ARK Blog [How to Set up your ARK Node](http://www.ark.io/blog/).
+For Step by Step instructions on how to set up a ARK relay node, please refer to our article on the ARK Blog [How to Set up your ARK Node](https://blog.ark.io/how-to-setup-a-node-for-ark-and-a-basic-cheat-sheet-4f82910719da).

 After following these instructions to set up your node, whether VPS or home based  and is live you will connect to the ARK network via "Seed Nodes".
 These are the first nodes on the network, run by the development team that can be queried to gather the listed of trusted peers and become an active node on the network.

 Anyone is free to and encourage to run a full node in the ARK ecosystem.
 Individuals who are forging delegates will be running a full node to verify transaction; this includes members who have registered as a delegate and are attempting to gain enough votes to become an actual forging delegate.
 You may also not seek to be a delegate but wish to run a full node, whether for commercial, security or community support reasons.
 This is called a relay node and can be set up a small amount of money in equipment costs and a low monthly fee for a dedicated server.
-If you are interested in learning more refer to our section on [**How to setup you ARK node**](http://ark.io/)
+If you are interested in learning more refer to our section on [**How to setup you ARK node**](https://blog.ark.io/how-to-setup-a-node-for-ark-and-a-basic-cheat-sheet-4f82910719da)

 **Client not Light Nodes**

 The ARK client doesn't differ from other cryptocurrency light nodes, in the that the ARK desktop wallet doesn't carry its own copy of the blockchain but refers to a trusted peer (relay node) on the network.

+For more information refer to our sections on [**How to use your ARK Desktop wallet application**](http://ark.io/) or [**How to use your ARK mobile wallet**](http://ark.io/)

 **ACES nodes**